 Introspection blocks.
 When a transaction suspends or completes, Transcript passes control to the instruction that syntactically follows the transaction in the code of the host.
 At this point, the host can check the guest's actions by encoding its security policies in an iblock.
-The iblock in Figure 2 has two logical parts: a host-specific part that encodes host's policies (lines D-H), and a mandatory part that performs operations on behalf of suspended guests (lines I-O).
-The iblock in Figure 2 illustrates two policies:
+The iblock in Figure 1 spans lines 11-27 and has two logical parts: a host-specific part that encodes the host's security policies (lines 14-18), and a mandatory part that performs operations on behalf of suspended guests (lines 19-25).

+The iblock in Figure 1 illustrates two policies:

-(1) Lines D-E detect prototype hijacking attempts on the Editor object.
+(1) Lines 14-15 detect prototype hijacking attempts on

+the Editor object.
 To do so, they check the transaction's write set for attempted redefinitions of builtin methods and fields of the Editor object.

-(2) Line G detects clickjacking-style attempts by checking the DOM for the presence of any transparent HTML elements introduced by the guest.
+(2) Line 17 detects clickjacking attempts by checking the DOM for the presence of any transparent HTML elements introduced by the guest.
 (The body of IsClickJacked, which implements the check, is omitted for brevity).